 - Use an anecdote or relevant fact to establish their interest.
 For example, describe a recent customer who received the kind of benefits they are looking for.

-- Use humour, and be open and genuine.
+- Where suitable use humour, and be open and genuine.

 - Don't take up more time than you need.
 Get to the point quickly.